cretz/fusty/docs/configuration.md

         // The type of job to execute.
 Default is "command".
         // "type": "command",

-        // The command(s) to execute and get results for "command": {
+        // The commands to execute and get results for "commands": [

-          // Inline is one option to provide a set of commands "inline": ["show run"]
+          { "command": "show run" }
-        }
+        ]
       }
     }
   }